cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 ### XofTurboShake128 {#xof-turboshake128}

 This section describes XofTurboShake128, an XOF based on the TurboSHAKE128
 {{!TurboSHAKE=I-D.draft-irtf-cfrg-kangarootwelve}}.
-(RFC EDITOR: Update this reference to the RFC for draft-irtf-cfrg-kangarootwelve once published.)
 This XOF is RECOMMENDED for all use cases within VDAFs.
 The length of the domain separation string `dst` passed to XofTurboShake128 MUST NOT exceed 65535 bytes.

+> TODO Update the {{!TurboSHAKE}} reference to point to the RFC instead of the
+> draft.

 ~~~ python
 class XofTurboShake128(Xof):